 Trump returns to X, the site formerly known as Twitter, shortly after surrendering in Georgia

-NEW YORK (AP) — Former President Donald Trump has returned to X, the social media site formerly known as Twitter, firing off his first message in more than two years just hours after he surrendered at an Atlanta jail on charges he conspired to overturn his 2020 election loss.
+NEW YORK (AP) — Former President Donald Trump has returned to X, the social media site formerly known as Twitter, firing off his first message in 2 1/2 years shortly after he surrendered at an Atlanta jail on charges he conspired to overturn his election loss.

 He posted a photo of his mug shot and the words, “Election interference.
-Never surrender!” along with a link to his website.
+Never surrender!” along with a link to his website, which directs to a fundraising site.

-The message is a return for Trump to what had long been his most important megaphone — one he used to dominate his rivals in the 2016 primary and to command the news cycle for years.
+The message marks a homecoming of sorts for Trump to one of his most important megaphones — one he used to dominate his rivals in the 2016 primary and to command the news cycle for years.
 Trump, who is running again for the White House in 2024, often marveled at how quickly his missives would travel from his account to cable news stations, under the banner, “BREAKING NEWS.”

+The return to X — and the inclusion of a link to a fundraising page — is also a reflection of just how much money Trump’s campaign has been burning on lawyers representing the candidate and allies as he battles criminal charges in four jurisdictions.
+Trump’s political operation entered the second half of the year in a strained financial position with its bank account drained by tens of millions of dollars that were directed toward defending the former president from mounting legal challenges as he seeks the White House again.

+The new post also came a day after Trump skipped the first Republican primary debate, choosing to instead tape an interview with former Fox News host Tucker Carlson that aired as counterprogramming.

 Trump has 86.5 million followers on what is now known as X, dwarfing his rivals in the 2024 race.